 Committees, or small groups of Representatives, headed by committee chairpersons, study proposed laws called bills, and other measures relating to issues and concerns affecting our lives, our communities and our society.
 They conduct hearings that give us, citizens, opportunities to express our views on proposed laws or measures.
 Employees of the House constituting Committee Secretariats provide the committees with legislative support services such as research, report preparation, policy studies and the like.

 When you visit the House of Representatives, you may see your Representatives in action during sessions or committee hearings.
 If you wish to speak with any one of them during sessions or hearings, the Pages who assist and run errands for our representatives in the Session Hall and in our conference rooms, can bring your notes and messages to the Representative you wish to speak with.

-You may also write to your Representatives, attend committee hearings, or ask for information about the legislative process or a specific bill.
+You may also send an email to your Representatives, attend or testify at committee hearings, or ask for information about the legislative process or a specific bill.
 Your Representatives will appreciate hearing from you because they know how important your views are in making good laws that effectively address the welfare of our people.

 HOW A BILL BECOMES A LAW

 Please visit the Legislative Process page on HOW A BILL BECOMES A LAW.

 WHEN OUR COUNTRY WAS UNDER AMERICAN colonial rule, the legislative body was the Philippine Commission which existed from September, 1900 to October, 1907.
 The President of the United States appointed the members of the Philippine Commission.